Peanut butter is one food many of us love to snack on.

-This is mainly because oil palms need to grow near the equator or high-productivity areas that have high biodiversity.
+This is mainly because oil palms need to grow near the equator or high-productivity areas with high biodiversity.
 Plantations can often destroy biodiverse habitats like rainforests.

-Stabiliser E471 is a mono- and di-glycerides of fatty acids.
+Stabilizer E471 is a mono- and diglyceride of fatty acids.
 It is used as an artificial stabilizer, often used instead of palm oil.

-The stabiliser helps oil and water to blend.
+The stabilizer helps oil and water to blend.
 This prevents the oil in peanut butter from separating.

 Peanut butter isn’t found in traditional Mediterranean diets.
-That doesn’t mean you need to can’t eat it though.
+That doesn’t mean you can’t eat it though.

 If you buy 100% peanut butter, the health effects of regular peanuts should be almost identical to those of peanut butter.
 It’s essentially just ground peanuts.

-As with all types of nuts, they contain high amounts of plant protein, fibre, vitamins and minerals.
-Although they are calorie dense, most studies suggest they can help you lose weight.
+As with all types of nuts, they contain high amounts of plant protein, fiber, vitamins, and minerals.
+Although they are calorie-dense, most studies suggest they can help you lose weight.